Skip to content

 Research environment

 Our School of Computing & Engineering is active in pure and applied research, knowledge transfer and industrial projects.
-There are a number of dedicated laboratories for researchers and you’ll be joining a group of about 30 research candidates – all involved in extending both new knowledge and professional practice.
+There are a number of dedicated laboratories for researchers and you’ll be joining a group of about 35 research candidates – all involved in extending both new knowledge and professional practice.

 All postgraduate researchers are required to initially take and complete a Postgraduate Certificate in Research Methods to support the development of their project and their education as researchers.
 We also offer a range of further research training events, postgraduate researcher-led seminars, conferences and summer schools – as well as training offered through other universities and bodies.

 This diverse range of events helps you gain the skills and confidence you need to underpin your research journey.
+This research contributes to the research priority area Applied Business and Technology.

 Entry requirements

-• At least a 2.1 honours degree or equivalent qualification in a relevant subject area
+• At least a 2.1 honours degree or equivalent qualification in a relevant subject area.

 • A master’s degree or equivalent in a subject area relevant to the proposed research topic.